sonukumawat-sde/cinebookmovie-booking-system/README.md

  ┣ 📂 backend                 # Primary Spring Boot Application (REST APIs) ┣ 📂 frontend                # Main UI files (index.html, style.css, script.js)
- ┗ 📂 backend-old-corejava    # Legacy Core Java version (Archived for reference)
+ ┗ 📂 backend-old-corejava    # Legacy Core Java version (Archived for reference) ⚙️ How to Run Locally
+1. Start the Backend (Spring Boot)
+Navigate to the backend directory.

+Ensure you have Java 17+ and Maven installed.

+Update your database credentials in application.properties (if using MySQL).

+Run the application using Maven:

+Bash
+./mvnw spring-boot:run
+The backend server will start at http://localhost:8080.

+2. Start the Frontend
+Navigate to the frontend directory.

+Simply open index.html in your favorite web browser (Chrome, Edge, Firefox).

+The frontend is configured to communicate with the local backend running on port 8080.

+📸 Screenshots
+(Add screenshots of your project here by dragging and dropping images into this README file on GitHub)

+Home & Movie Selection - [Screenshot Placeholder]

+Interactive Seat Layout - [Screenshot Placeholder]

+Confirmed E-Ticket - [Screenshot Placeholder]

+👨‍💻 Developed by: Sonu Kumawat | 2nd Year Engineering Student